BlueOceanProject/BlueOcean/README.md

 - Search for users in the feed
 - Playback songs, import them to your workstation
 - Share songs to social media or download them if logged in
+- Go the user's profile by clicking the username

 ## Workstation
 - Upload file and hear a playback of it